MARCH 18, 2008

 - CSOC will oversee complex observational or clinical specimen studies not involving an intervention for human subject protections, study conduct and unanticipated problems.

 - ISM will oversee subject safety.
 This may be the only safety oversight for small clinical studies with invasive (non-drug/device) interventions.
-The ISM may also be a member for a DSMB or SMC for clinical trials.
+The ISM may also be a member of a DSMB for clinical trials.

-- mechanism of reporting adverse events to members and IRBs, FDA and NIDCR;
+- mechanism of reporting unanticipated problems, serious adverse events and adverse events to monitoring committee members and IRBs, FDA and NIDCR;

 The data and safety monitoring plan may be documented in the form of a Charter or in the protocol, as appropriate.